 Anxiety towards dental treatments is often experienced both by children and adults.
-Dental anxiety can happen before simple procedures like injection or traumatic procedures such as tooth extraction.
+Dental anxiety can happen before simple procedures like injections or traumatic procedures such as tooth extraction.
 Perhaps anxiety is inevitable in dental surgeries.
 Sedation is used in many dental clinics to manage and reduce dental anxiety.
-“Sedation makes an anxiety provoking situation more tolerable”, Brisbane Dentist.
-Small doses of Nitrous Oxide can induce a pleasurable feeling and assist anxious patients in better tolerating a moderately painful treatment.
+“Sedation makes an anxiety-provoking situation more tolerable”, Brisbane Dentist.
+Small doses of happy gas can induce a pleasurable feeling and assist anxious patients in better tolerating a moderately painful treatment.

 Pain-Free Dentist Brisbane

 Anxious Patients May Cry Because They Have No Other Choice.
 Compared to children, adults can better repress their feelings and anxiety but probably adults are as anxious as children when it comes to injection or tooth extraction.
 Adults have the option of avoiding, procrastinating or cancelling their dental appointment whereas children do not have this option, therefore they show their anxiety with crying, etc. click here to see how you can deal with dental anxiety in children.

 Sedation techniques in dentistry are not absolutely pain-free, however, there are techniques that dentists use to manage pain and anxiety in patients.
 Laughing gas dulls pain and helps reduce anxiety.
 It does not provide a 100% pain-free sedation when you are experiencing significant pain.
 In addition to laughing gas, your dentist may also use local anaesthesia (numbing medication) in your mouth to achieve better results.